*Keep the Focus Frame in sight as a reminder to pause and refocus when you need it.

 Introducing Focus Frame

-A handheld, screen-free way to reset your focus in just 60 seconds.
+A psychologist-created, screen-free tool that helps you reset in 60 seconds.

 Reset your focus in 60 seconds.